mattfordham/CE-Cache-Breaker-for-Low-Variables/README.md

 CE Cache Breaker for Low Variables
 ==================================

-This simple ExpressionEngine extension will break any CE Cache item tagged with "low_variables"
+This simple ExpressionEngine extension will break any CE Cache item tagged with the tag "low_variables"

 To do